Marc-Solution/Mavera/README.md

 #### On all pages:

 - A responsive navbar with links to each respective page on the website.
-And a company logo.
+- The company logo in the navbar.
 Clicking the logo returns users to the home page.
 - A Footer on all pages with social media links.
 The links open a new tab in the browser.

 The navbar is on the top of the page and the footer in the bottom on all pages on the website.